 Tips:

 ☛ Early or late lunch around Kappa Bridge is recommended.
-This is so you have more chances to avoid the crow.
+This is so you have more chances to avoid the crowd.

 About Kappa Bridge (河童橋)

 A kappa (河童) is an amphibious imp found in Japanese folklore.
 They have a human face and a plate-like surface on their head that retains water.
-Their body is green color and has a shape somewhat like a turtle, but they do stand up like humans.
+Their body are green in color and have a shape somewhat like a turtle (although they do stand up like humans).

-There are a couple of theories about why the bridge is called the Kappa Bridge.
+There are a couple of theories as to why the bridge is called the Kappa Bridge (or Kappabashi Bridge).
 The most probable one is this one: During the good old days when there was no bridge, people trying to cross the Azusa River had to carry their clothes on their heads so they wouldn’t get wet.
 And those clothes must look like the Kappa’s plate!

-Each year, at the foot of the Bridge, the Kaisan Festival (開山祭) and Heizai Festival (閉山祭) are held on the 27th of April and the 15th of November, respectively.
+Each year, at the foot of the Bridge, the Kaisan Festival (開山祭) and Heizai Festival (閉山祭) are held on April 27 and November 15, respectively.
 These two festivals are the ceremonies announcing the start and end of the traditional climbing season (although the actual start and the end of the season may differ from these dates).

 The view of the Hotaka mountain range and Mt.
-Yake is one of the most stunning views anyone could ever see.
-But, you will also have a hard time if you want a photo without all the tourists in the background…(;´・ω・).
+Yake from Kappabashi Bridge is one of the most stunning views anyone could ever see.
+But you will also have a hard time if you want a photo without all the strangers in the background…(;´・ω・).

 The view from Kappa Bridge is said to be most beautiful in the early morning.
 So if you aren’t a morning person, booking one of the accommodations around the bridge is recommended.